 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
 Le Commencement de la Chasse.
-How the Hunt is blown on.
+The Commencement of the Hunt (with the Bugles sounded).
 “When the seigneurs have arrived at the hunting place all hunters assemble …” Place in the wood enclosed by nets & cloths, inside of which in the foreground on the right the hunting lodge.
-Before this numerous beaters, hounds, and blowing hunters, all in the direction of the traverse cloth with the princely arms, which is dropped at the start of the hunt.
+Before this numerous beaters, hounds, and sounding hunters, all in the direction of the traverse cloth with the princely arms, which is dropped at the start of the hunt.
 Outside of the enclosure further huntsmen together with packs of hounds, carriages, horsemen, relay horses.
-Etching & engraving.
+Etching with engraving.
 (1729.)
 Inscribed: avec privil. de Sa.
 Maj.
 Imp. / I. El.
 Ridinger inv. pinx.
 Sculps. et excud.
 Aug.Vind., otherwise as above and with German-French didactic text.
 13⅛ × 16⅛ in (33.3 × 41.1 cm).